 Rust vs Other Backend Technologies

-- Rust vs Java: Better performance with no garbage collection pauses
+| Rust vs Java | Better performance with no GC pauses |

-- Rust vs Go: Stronger safety guarantees and memory control
+| Rust vs Go | Stronger safety guarantees & memory control |

-- Rust vs Node.js: Faster execution and lower resource usage
+| Rust vs Node.js | Faster execution and lower resource usage |

-- Rust vs C++: Similar performance with dramatically improved safety
+| Rust vs C++ | Similar performance, dramatically improved safety |

 Best Business Use Cases for Rust